-This article is the third part of a trilogy focusing on how technology can help with; review and eDiscovery processes, more effective virtual collaboration, and safeguarding sensitive information.
+This article is the last in a trilogy focusing on how technology can help with review and eDiscovery processes, more effective virtual collaboration, and safeguarding sensitive information.

 In Part 1 and Part 2, we focused on finding, retaining, and acting on Information as well as Early Data Assessment (EDA).
 In this final part, we will discuss ways to safeguard sensitive data and PII.

 GDPR and other national data privacy regulations have been in effect for a while now and most companies have taken steps to ensure that they are compliant with the laws and regulations.
 Still, it is hard to keep track of where PII is being created, stored, and otherwise exposed with a growing number of tools and applications.
 Not to forget, human errors occur, even when proper policies have been put in place.

 For people who are dealing with, or responsible for, compliance within their company it is an ongoing effort to make sure that their company and its employees are adhering to the policies.

 Having tools at hand that help to identify where sensitive data and PII is stored and exposed, could be a real help in taking the right steps to handle tasks like Data Subject Access Requests (DSAR) or removing personal/sensitive data from places where it shouldn’t reside.